 The AirPods Max have about 20 hours of usable battery life when actively listening to audio.
-When you remove the headphones and leave them stationary for five minutes, they enter a low power state.
-After 72 hours of inactivity while out of the Smart Case, they enter an ultra-low power state which disconnects bluetooth and Find My to further preserve power.
+When removing the headphones and leaving them stationary for five minutes, they enter a low power state.
+After 72 hours of inactivity while out of the Smart Case, they enter an ultra-low power state which disconnects Bluetooth and Find My to preserve power further.

 The Apple-designed dynamic driver produces a wide frequency range that aims to uncover the rich details of every sound.
 Apple hopes that the combination of powerful hardware and algorithms can recreate sound and texture for maximum effect.

 Apple says that the driver’s dual-neodymium ring magnet motor minimizes total harmonic distortion across the entire audible range.
 This results in clearer audio playback even at high volumes.